zhengyup/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-The given note index is invalid.
+The command format is incorrect.

     * 2a1.
-LetsGetHired shows an error message and shows number of current notes attached to the application.
+LetsGetHired notifies the user of the error.

-      Use case resumes at step 3.
+      Use case resumes from Step 2.

-* 2b.The command format is incorrect.
+* 2b.
+The index of internship application entered does not exist.

     * 2b1.
+LetsGetHired shows an error message.
+      Use case ends.

+* 2c.
+The given note index is invalid.

-LetsGetHired shows an error message, guiding users on the correct command format.
+    * 2c1.
+LetsGetHired shows an error message.

-      Use case resumes at step 1.
+      Use case resumes from step 2.

 **UC10: Sort Applications**

 **MSS**

-1. User requests to sort the applications by provided category and order
+1. User requests to sort the applications by provided category and order.
-2. LetsGetHired sorts and displays the sorted applications
+2. LetsGetHired sorts and displays the sorted applications.
-3. LetsGetHired displays category applications are sorted in

    Use case ends.

 **Extensions**